 Pine is a Key Stage 3 class made up of pupils who have typically joined us from mainstream settings.
 It is predicted that these pupils will go on to complete Entry Level or potentially GCSE courses at Key Stage 4.

-Cedar and Fir are Key Stage 3 classes having a predominantly class-based curriculum based on the EQUALS Scheme of Work that enables pupils to develop their communication, independence and practical skills.
+Lime, Cedar and Fir are Key Stage 3 classes having a predominantly class-based curriculum based on the EQUALS Scheme of Work that enables pupils to develop their communication, independence and practical skills.
 These pupils will access either ASDAN Transition Challenge or ASDAN Personal Progress at Key Stage 4, depending on their development/progress.

 Key Stage 4

 Elm is a Key Stage 4 class that follows a formal curriculum with the addition of Life Skills, work experience, careers and business enterprise.
 These pupils will complete Entry Level, BTEC or GCSE courses across their subjects as appropriate.

 Key Stage 3/4/5

-Birch is a mixed Key Stage group made up of Key Stage 4 & 5 pupils.
-They follow an ‘independence’ curriculum that is designed to develop their practical and life skills.
-They will complete Life Skills units and/or ASDAN Personal Progress.
-Pupil in Key Stage 5 will take part in work experience, tailored to meet their needs.
+Rowan is a mixed class of Key Stage 4 & 5 pupils which follows a ‘semi-formal’ curriculum that is designed to develop practical, work and life skills.
+These pupils complete OCR Life & Living Skills units and/or ASDAN Personal Progress.
+Some pupils access college links to give a taster of college.

 Key Stage 5

-Oak is a Key Stage 5 class that follows a ‘formal’ curriculum designed to further their English skills, Maths skills, Computing skills, work skills, life skills and independence.
+Oak is a Key Stage 5 class that follows a ‘formal’ curriculum designed to further English skills, Maths skills, Computing skills, work skills, life skills and independence.
 Most of the courses taken by Oak are Entry Level 3 or Level 1 courses.
 There is a weekly college link to aid transition.

 All pupils take part in Enrichment sessions once per week.
-Enrichment sessions are designed to personalise learning so that pupils are offered activities and concepts to engage them that are out of the constraints of the conventional curriculum.
+Enrichment sessions are designed so that pupils are offered activities and concepts to engage them that are out of the constraints of the conventional curriculum.
 We believe that our pupils have the right to a diverse, rich and exciting curriculum.
 Enrichment sessions allow us to be creative in our approach to pupils’ learning and in the use of our many resources.
-Sessions currently offered include: Cookery, Football, Dance, Sensory stories, Pamper, iPads, Crafts and Horticulture.

-*In addition to traditional Literacy lessons, all pupils have a 20 minute Literacy slot Mon-Thurs.
+*In addition to traditional Literacy lessons, all pupils have a 20-minute Literacy slot Mon-Fri.
 This initiative is to give extra focus to Literacy across the school and is directed by the Literacy subject leader.